Jean-Baptiste-Lasselle/whoami-web/content/blogs/making-sens-tsconfig.draft.md

 * Why [this article](https://medium.com/@tommedema/typescript-confusion-tsconfig-json-module-moduleresolution-target-lib-explained-65db2c44b491) is completely wrong about probably every single one of its assertions.
   * That the work behind this article is very likely to be reduced to:
     * running `tsc --init --help`,
-    * reading the `--target`, `--module`, `--moduleResolution`, `--lib` documentation, misunderstanding it completely, and imagining foolish things like the assertion about polyfill
+    * reading the `--target`, `--module`, `--moduleResolution`, `--lib` documentation, misunderstanding it completely, and imagining foolish things like the assetion about polyfill
   * That this article is completely missing the point especially about the `--lib` option, for one good reason :
-    * because "front end people", are really not used to what compilation is,
+    * because "front end people", are really not used to what copmpilation is,
-    * for example they are not used to read and run a `Makefile` with several target systems,
+    * for example they are not used to read and run a Makefile with several target systems,
-    * an,other example those developers would not ever be able to just quote one or two `Golang` compiler options
+    * an,other example those developers would not ever be able to just quote one or two Golang compiler options
     * even more than that, those people certainly have never worked with a framework like Spring,
     * and they certainly do not understand a pattern like Abstract Factory in Java
     * and they certainly do not understand what are:
       * methods / function dynamic polymorphism (passing as arguments, objects from different types, only assuming those types implement one same interface)
       * Java JRE Standard Override Mechanism :
         * It is based on the `-Djava.endorsed.dirs <path to directory containing jars to load>`
-        * You can check in a java program the value of that `java.endorsed.dirs` Java JRE Sytstem variable, by executing `System.getProperty("java.endorsed.dirs")`
+        * You can check in a java program the value of that `java.endorsed.dirs` Java JRE Sytstem variable, by excuting `System.getProperty("java.endorsed.dirs")`
         * This system is well known for example :
           * to set what implementation are used for networking example `CORBA` protocol used for webservices
           * to set a specific XML SAX parser https://docs.oracle.com/javase/8/docs/technotes/guides/standards/